Fousheé

-Britanny Fousheé (born August 1, 1992), known professionally as Fousheé, is a singer-songwriter and guitarist from New Jersey.
+Britanny Fousheé, known simply as Fousheé, is an American singer-songwriter.
 She came to wide notice when the vocals for her song "Deep End" were used on a hit song by rapper Sleepy Hallow in 2020.
-She released her RCA Records second extended play Time Machine in June 2021, and has collaborated with Vince Staples, Lil Wayne, James Blake, Steve Lacy and Lil Yachty.
+She released her RCA Records second extended play Time Machine in June 4, 2021, and has collaborated with multiple artists including Vince Staples, Lil Wayne, James Blake, Steve Lacy, Lil Yachty and Lil Uzi Vert.
 She released her debut album, Softcore, on November 17, 2022.

 Background and early life

 Fousheé was born and raised in New Jersey.
 Her Jamaican mother was a drummer for PEP, an all-woman 1980s Jamaican reggae band.
 Fousheé wrote her first song when she was five.
 In her younger years she studied voice, media, classical music, background arranging, guitar, and piano and performed with groups she had formed with her childhood friends.
 She attended Bridgewater-Raritan High School and continued her musical activities into college.

+Career

-She released her debut EP Speak Up in May 2018.
+Fousheé released her debut EP Speak Up in May 2018.
+In fall 2018 she competed on season 15 of The Voice making it up to the battle rounds with Adam Levine as her coach.
 In 2019 she moved to Los Angeles.

-Career

 2020: "Deep End"

 Fousheé was invited to contribute vocal samples to Splice, a royalty-free music database.
-Sleepy Hallow found her "Deep End" track and used it in his 2020 single "Deep End Freestyle."
+American rapper Sleepy Hallow found her "Deep End" track and used it in his 2020 single "Deep End Freestyle".
 His track ended up going viral on TikTok and had an associated dance challenge which drove up its popularity; Fousheé hadn't known about the trend and wasn't credited on the song for some time.
-The Sleepy Hallow track, "Deep End (Freestyle)", was certified platinum by the RIAA in August 2020.
+The Sleepy Hallow track, "Deep End Freestyle", was certified platinum by the RIAA in August 2020.

-In the same year, Fousheé released her own version of the song, simply titled "deep end".
+In the same year, Fousheé released her own version of the song, simply titled "Deep End".
 The song reached the No. 10 spot on Billboard's March 27 Alternative Airplay chart.
 With that feat, she became the first Black woman to hit the Top 10 for that chart since Tracy Chapman with her song "Crossroads" in 1989.
-As of September 2022, "deep end" has amassed more than 234 million streams on Spotify.